Obama holds final press conference

 Seemingly pulling a page out of Trump's playbook, Obama called any notion of widespread voter fraud in the U.S. "fake news."

-Following the elimination of the "wet-foot, dry-foot" policy on Cuban immigrants last week, Obama said the decision was made largegly due to the growing relationship between the U.S. and Cuba.
+Following the elimination of the "wet-foot, dry-foot" policy on Cuban immigrants last week, Obama said the decision was made largely due to the growing relationship between the U.S. and Cuba.

 The policy had enabled Cubans who fled to the U.S. to pursue residency if they reached the mainland, but not if they were picked up at sea before reaching land.
 Obama said it no longer made sense to enforce the policy considering the opening of travel between the two countries.